Eschatologue/CM_wiki/docs/spells/9th-level.md

 **Components:** V, S
 **Duration:** Instantaneous

 A wave of healing energy washes over the creature you touch.
-The target regains all its hit points.
+The target regains all its Hit Points.
 If the creature is  charmed,  frightened,  paralyzed, or  stunned, the condition ends.
 If the creature is  prone, it can use its :rsc-reaction: **Reaction** to stand up.
 This spell has no effect on undead or constructs.

 ### Power Word Kill
 *9th-level enchantment*